openmainframeproject/cobol-programming-course/COBOL Programming with VSCode.md

 #### Outline View

-The Bitlang extension included in the Code4z package adds the outline view to the sidebar.
+The Code4z package enables the outline view tab in the sidebar.
 Outline view enables you to easily navigate through sections and individual variables and paragraphs.

 #### Shortcuts